aligfellow/graphRC/README.md

 Bond (0, 4)  [C-F]   Δ =   1.584 Å,  Initial =   1.717 Å
 Bond (0, 5)  [C-Cl]  Δ =   1.355 Å,  Initial =   1.952 Å
 ```
-The magnitude and change (Δ) of the modes is somewhat meaningless, though this should report the initial value of the 1st frame (or reference frame).
+The magnitude and change (Δ) of the modes is somewhat meaningless, though the initial value in the reference frame is also reported.

 ### Example 2
 ![dihedral imaginary mode](images/dihedral.gif)